teobresums/gwevents/howto.md

 and be sure the tarball is smaller than, say, 20M (but typical size should be 2M).

-Then, create a folder with the event's name in the `gwevents` repo and copy there the data:
+To add your event, first create a folder with the event's name in the `gwevents` repo and copy there the data:

 ```
 $ mkdir PATH/TO/YOUR/REPO/gwevents/assets/events/GWYYMMDD